kyleLesack/16s_db_nomenclature/03_coresets/Readme.md

 Zimmermannella

 Note: A manual review of all genera deemed invalid in UpToDate but valid in LPSN revealed that they were in fact illegitimate.
-Most of these were deemed illegitimate on the LPSN website, but were not on the LPSN list of known non-valid names
+Most of these were found on the LPSN valid name list, but deemed illegitimate on the taxon subpage, and were not on the LPSN list of known non-valid names.

 ## Manual Changes